Chaplain Reserve

 From picking your role to starting on your first day, these are the steps you'll take to join as a rating.

-Your first step is to check if you think you meet the eligibility criteria and then register for a Naval Chaplaincy Virtual Open Evening.
+Your first step is to register for a Naval Chaplaincy Virtual Presentation.
 You can register by emailing [email protected] or telephoning 07811 991822 to speak/message the Chaplain Recruiter.
-The Chaplain Recruiter will be in touch with you to offer dates for a Virtual Open Evening to provide you with more detailed information and the opportunity to ask any questions.
+The Chaplain Recruiter will provice you with a link to the presentation and will be able to answer any initial questions or quiries you may have.

-If you are considered eligible you will then be invited to attend a residential acquaint visit to find out more about what chaplaincy in the URNU entails.
+If you are eligible to join you will then be invited to attend a residential 3-day acquaint visit to find out more about what chaplaincy in the Royal Navy entails.

 Contact your Endorsing Authority

-You will need to contact your Endorsing Authority to let them know that you have made an Expression of Interest to the Royal Navy and to learn what their specific endorsement process will entail.
+You will need to contact your Endorsing Authority to let them know that you intend to join the Royal Navy and to learn what their specific endorsement process will entail.
+The Chaplain Recruiter will assist you in identifying and contacting your endorsing authority.

 Chaplain of the Fleet Final Selection Board